simone-contorno/tesi/README.md

    <li>DISCONNECTED</li>
   </ul>

-yarpmanager-console2 implement a new function that works as a separate thread during the execution of the program: monitors modules, connections and reports if one of them terminates unexpectedly.<br>
+yarpmanager-console2 implement a new function that works as a separate thread during the execution of the program: monitors modules, connections, and reports if one of them terminates unexpectedly.<br>
 <br>
 It looks like this at start: